Nuno Castel-Branco, historian of science at All Souls College, Oxford

 Scientific American

-Stories of Science (click for free weekly posts)
+Stories of Science (free biweekly posts)

 Research Fellow